JackWink/Pandora-Account-Takeover-Tool/README.md

 # PATT: Pandora Account Takeover Tool

+Pandora doesn't require you to use the old password to set a new one.
+It also loads most resources over HTTP.
+A simple MITM attack will let us take over accounts on our network.

 PATT will inject a small bit of script to take over pandora accounts who are on the proxy network.

 Just run the web.py script and it runs MITMProxy with a custom script.
 As accounts get taken over, it will notify you in the terminal.